 IYI offers many classes and workshops on using Yoga to deal with a wide variety of life-threatening and chronic health conditions.
 It has introduced programs called Yoga At Work® and Yoga At School™ to promote its message that Yoga is for everyone in every setting.

-The staff of the New York IYI consists of two swamis (monks who have taken vows of poverty, chastity, and service), a few full-time staff members, and many part-time workers.
-The Work Exchange program helps keep the Institute running smoothly and attracts people from all walks of life to enrich the community, the Institute’s greatest asset.
-The Integral Yoga Shop is known throughout the city for its carefully selected books and consciously sourced Yoga products.
-Integral Yoga Natural Foods has twice been named New York’s best health food store by the Zagat guide.
-Integral Yoga Natural Apothecary, also on 13th Street, is considered by many New Yorkers to be a key component in their holistic approach to health and well-being.
-Together the two make up the only full-service health food store in the city that is 100 percent vegetarian.
+The staff of the New York IYI consists of two Swamis (monks who have taken vows of poverty, chastity, and service), several full-time staff members, and many part-time workers.
+The Work Exchange program, where people earn free classes in exchange for service, helps keep the Institute running smoothly and attracts people from all walks of life to enrich the community, the Institute’s greatest asset.
+The Integral Yoga Shop is known throughout the city for its carefully selected books and consciously sourced Yoga products, including beautiful clothes and jewelry.
+The Integral Yoga Wellness Spa offers a variety of classic massage and unique healing treatments.

 The New York IYI is a living embodiment of Sri Swami Satchidananda’s teachings, a community where the goal for all people is to have an easeful body, a peaceful mind, and a useful life.